zwave-js/ZWaveJS.NET/README.md

 ## Prebuilt PSI's
  - Windows x64
+ - Windows ARM64
- - MacOS x64 (Should support Apple Silicon via Rosetta 2)
+ - macOS x64 (Should support Apple Silicon also via Rosetta 2)
  - Ubuntu Linux x64
- - Debian ARM64
+ - Ubuntu Linux ARM64

 ## Building yor own platform specific binary.

-To build an image for your platform:
+To build an image for your platform (Note this will require Node & NPM on the machine building the image):
  - Clone the repo
  - cd to **./PSI**
- - run `npm install`
- - and finally `npm run build`
+ - run `npm install && npm run buld`
- - rename **dist/server** to **server.psi**, and distrubute with the library.
+ - rename **./dist/server** to **./server.psi**, and distrubute with the library.

 Every release will include a set of PSI images, so download the one for your platform, and rename it to **server.psi**, and ensure its in the same location as the dll.

 There is also a Helper method that pulls down the correct image if one is needed **ZWaveJS.NET.Helpers.DownloadPSI()**

 **server.psi** is not needed, if using the library in Client Mode.

-The class library contains most of the methods you will need, from including a secure device, to removing it.

 ## Installing.